 I offer my words on NIRIN, as an uninvited guest on the lands of the Gadigal people of the Eora Nation; the Boorooberongal people of the Dharug Nation; and the Bidiagal and Gamaygal people, where the 22nd Biennale of Sydney resides.
 This iteration of the Biennale acknowledges Country by taking a First-Nations, artist-led approach.
 Brook Andrew, Indigenous Australian artist and Biennale Artistic Director re-thinks typical museum and Biennale tropes through ‘NIRIN’, a term from his Wiradjuri language that translates to ‘edge’.
-Abiding by its motto “NIRIN is a safe place for people to honor mutual respect and the diversity of expression and thoughts that empower us all,” the exhibition gives voice to under-represented communities, issues and histories, as well as non-artists, including scientists, chefs, anthropologists and poets.
+Abiding by its motto “NIRIN is a safe place for people to honor mutual respect and the diversity of expression and thoughts that empower us all,” the exhibition gives voice to under-represented communities, issues and histories, as well as diverse creative spirits, including scientists, chefs, anthropologists and poets.
 NIRIN is expansive, yet concise, reaffirming interconnections across and between cultures, lands and ideas.

 Within this context, it is hard to ignore the loaded histories of each of the six Biennale sites; Art Gallery of New South Wales’ (AGNSW) 1988 extension, built to coincide with the Bicentennial of Captain James Cook’s voyages; Cockatoo Island’s history as a penal colony; the National Art School’s (NAS) former life as the old Darlinghurst Gaol; the Museum of Contemporary Art (MCA)’s location at the site of first colonial contact in Australia; Campbelltown Arts Centre’s important surrounding Indigenous lands at the edge of the city; and Artspace’s home within the Gunnery, named after the Royal Australian Navy’s occupation of the building during World War Two.
 One becomes conscious of how we enter and exit these spaces of living, and often traumatic, memory and how they are navigated by the creative projects inhabiting, acknowledging and reclaiming them.
 Gateways both reveal and conceal spaces, borders and cultures.
 These edges of possibility are an important reminder of the awareness and respect we must bring when on the lands of others.